FrauSpeckner/FrauSpeckner/README.md

 ## 🌟 Why Dunjarama?
 Dunjarama is **all about consistency** across Moodle plugins:
 - **Unified Themes:** Every category has matching visuals for boxes, cliparts, progress bars, and classroom formats.
-- **Accessibility-First Design:** Fully inclusive for all users. ♿
+- **Accessibility-First Design:** Fully inclusive, tested for compliance with accessibility standards. ♿
+-  **Consistent Across Plugins:** Unified visuals for ImageHub, C4L, ProgressPath, and beyond.
 - **Vibrant and Playful Style:** Designed to make learning fun and engaging.
+Turn Moodle into a colorful, comic-inspired learning experience. 🎨

 ---